-Firstly, we observe that the performance in the torchvision benchmarks is lower than those of Hugging Face.
+Firstly, we observe that the performance with torchvision is lower than with Hugging Face.
 The main reason is that the way that torchvision loads the dataset triggers an explosion in the number of traces (the select.int issue).
 This induces a significant overhead in terms of compilation time.